-Parameters pid - An integer process id, which must be on the same machine as the ADE process.

-Usage Dim pid as Long = System.Diagnostics.Process.GetCurrentProcess().Id gram prematurely while debugging, or your own code crashes without releasing the CAEngine object, the ADE process will terminate along with your program.
+- Parameters pid An integer process id, which must be on the same machine as the ADE process. - Usage Dim pid as Long = System.Diagnostics.Process.GetCurrentProcess().Id ADE.MonitorProcess(pid) - Remarks It is useful to call this immediately after obtaining a CAEngine object, so that if you stop your program prematurely while debugging, or your own code crashes without releasing the CAEngine object, the ADE process will terminate along with your program.